Mowanjum Workshop Attendees, Mowanjum Community via Derby WA

 Aboriginal women's research Assistant and evaluation training project - (AWRAE)

-The business model calls for three types of client engagement: (1) one-off evaluations (NGOs, government); (2) ongoing evaluations (six monthly surveys of NGO clients) and (3) whole-of-community evaluations.
+The business model calls for three types of client engagement:

 "It is impressive.
 It not only could serve as a tool to measure how services or research are impacting on marginalised groups, but it is a great example of Indigenous data sovereignty which is a very powerful movement to get First Nations people to take control of their own data; it's collection, analysis and interpretation.